JuliaRegistries/Registrator.jl/README.md

 ### Release notes

-If you have enabled TagBot for your repositories, then a set of automatically generated release notes based on merged pull requests and closed issues will be generated.
+If you have enabled TagBot on your repositories, then you may write your release notes in the same place that you trigger Registrator, or allow them to be automatically generated from closed issues and merged pull requests instead.
 These can later be edited via the GitHub releases interface.

-Alternatively, you have the option to write release notes in the same place that you trigger Registrator.
-The notes will be copied into your GitHub release.
-To do this, add a section labeled "Release notes:" to your Registrator trigger issue/comment.
+To write your release notes, add a section labeled "Release notes:" or "Patch notes:" to your Registrator trigger issue/comment, after the `@JuliaRegistrator` trigger.
+For example,
-This must occur at the end of the trigger.
-The phrase "Patch notes:" is also supported.

-Example:

 ```
 @JuliaRegistrator register()